GenieFramework/Genie.jl/docs/src/guides/Controlling_Load_Order_Of_Genie_Apps.md

-# How to control load order of Genie Apps
+# Controlling load order of julia files in Genie Apps

-The default load sequence of Genie Apps is alphabetical i.e.
+The default load sequence of julia files in Genie Apps is alphabetical given any directory inside your genie app `plugins`, `libs`, `controllers`.
+It looks like below:

 ```
 Aab.jl